-CockroachDB provides a fast commit mechanism that allows control to return to the gateway without having to wait for all transaction propagation to occur.

-As we discussed in the previous section, transaction pipelining allows the transaction to proceed while outstanding write intents are still being propagated to replica nodes.
-When the gateway issues a commit, the transaction coordinator node sets the transaction record status to STAGING.
-The transaction coordinator waits for the "in-flight" write operations to complete.
-When all in-flight write intents are written, the transaction can move to COMMITTED stage.

-The beauty of the parallel commit mechanism is that it does not require sending a flurry of modifications to affected nodes at commit time.
-The commit status change occurs only at the commit record.
+In a distributed database, the number of network round trips is often the dominant factor in latency.
+In general, committing a distributed transaction requires at least two round trips (indeed, one of the classic algorithms for this is called Two-Phase Commit).
+CockroachDB uses an innovative protocol called Parallel Commits to hide one of these round trips from the latency as perceived by the client.

+The key insight behind Parallel Commits is that the gateway can return success to the client as soon as it becomes impossible for the transaction to abort, even if it is not yet fully committed.
+The remaining work can be done after returning as long as its outcome is certain.
+This is done by transitioning the transaction to the STAGING state in parallel with the transaction's last round of writes.
+The keys of all of these writes are recorded in the transaction record.
+A STAGING transaction must be committed if and only if all of those writes succeeded.

+In the normal case, the gateway learns the status of these writes as soon as they complete and returns control to the client before beginning the final resolution of the transaction in the background.
+If the gateway fails, the next node to encounter the staging transaction record is responsible for querying the status of each write and determining whether the transaction must be committed or aborted (but because the transaction record and each write intent have been written durably, the outcome is guaranteed to be the same whether the transaction is resolved by its original gateway or by another node).

+Note that any locks held by the transaction are not released until after this resolution process has been completed.
+Therefore, the duration of a transaction from the perspective of another transaction waiting for its locks is still at least two round trips (just as in Two-Phase Commit).
+However, from the point of view of the session issuing the transaction, the elapsed time is significantly reduced.

 Transaction clean up As discussed in the previous section, a COMMIT operation "flips a switch" in the transaction record to mark the transaction as committed, minimizing any delays that would otherwise occur when a transaction is committed.
-After the transaction has reached the COMMIT stage, then it will asynchronously resolve the write intents by modifying the write intent to become a normal MVCC record representing a new record value.
+After the transaction has reached the COMMIT stage, then it will asynchronously resolve the write intents by modifying the write intents, which then become normal MVCC records representing the new record values.

 However, as with any asynchronous operation, there may be a delay in performing this cleanup.
 Furthermore, since a committed write intent looks just the same as a pending write intent, transactions that encounter a write intent record when reading a key will need to determine if the write intent is committed.

 If another transaction encounters a write intent that has not yet been cleaned up by the transaction coordinator, then it can perform the write intent cleanup by checking the transaction record.
 The write intent contains a pointer to the transaction records, which can reveal if the transaction is committed.

+Overview of transaction flow

 Figure 12 illustrates the flow of a successful two-statement transaction.
 A client issues a DML statement (1).
 This creates a transaction coordinator which maintains a transaction record in PENDING state.
 Write intent commands are issued to the Leaseholder for the range concerned (2).
-The Leaseholder writes the intent markers to its copy of the data and transmits the same to all replicas.
+The Leaseholder writes the intent markers to its copy of the data.
 It returns success to the Transaction coordinator without waiting for the replica intents to be acknowledged (3).

 Subsequent modifications in the transaction are processed in the same manner.